-Dick Costolo announced to step down effective from July 1 as Twitter CEO after five years in its rein and he will be replaced by in co-founder Jack Dorsey.
-Last year several top executives have left the company and its time for Costolo to replace himself.
+Dick Costolo announced to step down effective from July 1 as Twitter CEO after five years in its reign, and he will be replaced by co-founder Jack Dorsey.
+Last year several top executives left the company, and it’s time for Costolo to replace himself.

-The move comes when the company failed to show the future growth of the social media site and gain faith of Wall Street investors.
+The move comes when the company failed to show the future growth of the social media site and gains the faith of Wall Street investors.
 The micro-blogging was struggling to boost its user base after a much-anticipated public offering in 2013.

 Until search panel finds a new CEO, co-founder and Chairman Jack Dorsey will serve as interim CEO of the company while he will still remain chief executive of payments startup Square Inc. Mr. Dorsey was co-founder of the company and Twitter’s first CEO, held the position from May 2007 to October 2008 until he was forced to step down.
 He was succeeded Evan Williams another co-founder and one of the company’s biggest shareholders.

 Dick Costolo to step down as CEO, will remain on Board, and Jack Dorsey appointed Interim CEO, effective July 1

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Though Costolo will spare himself from his executive position will remain in board guiding the new team.
 Costolo in an interview told investors

 There is never, ever the right time to begin a transition like this, but you want to do these things when the org is stable and the product is robust.